History of Gaza: Hamas takeover and conflict with Israel

 After Hamas' takeover, Israel blockaded the Gaza Strip and implemented restrictions on movement.
 These policies led to further poverty and lessened resources in the city.
 Hamas conducted rocket attacks on Israel, as to pressure it to lift the blockade.

 In late 2008, Israel raided part of the Gaza Strip to destroy Hamas tunnels, leading to clashes and a short war.
 Israel surrounded and invaded Gaza, heavily bombing the city.
 Early in 2009, a ceasefire was reached and Israel withdrew from the Strip.
 The war resulted in more than 1,000 Gazan deaths.

 In 2014, Israel initiated a war against Hamas, aiming to stop its rocket fire.
 Israel bombed the Strip and city, and eventually invaded it.
 Israel entered the Shuja'iyya neighborhood, resulting in a battle with heavy civilian casualties.
 After Israel destroyed a large amount of Hamas tunnels, it withdrew from the Gaza Strip, and a ceasefire was implemented soon after.
 2,251 Gazans were killed in the war, 65 percent of which were civilians, according to the UN.

 During the Gaza war, 1.9 million people were internally displaced within Gaza, 46,000 Palestinians had been killed, and nearly 70% of buildings in the Gaza Strip had been damaged or destroyed.

 On 7 October 2023, the Al-Qassam Brigades, Hamas' military wing, invaded southern Israel and killed about 1,200 people including more than 800 civilians, and took 251 hostages.
 Israel retaliated heavily, imposing a total blockade on the Gaza Strip and bombing it.
 In preparation for a ground invasion, Israel ordered the evacuation of 1.1 million people in the northern Gaza Strip.
 Soon after, Israel surrounded and invaded the city, occupying it for eight months.

-Northern Gaza was left largely deserted, with about only 300,000 people remaining in the region.
+Northern Gaza was heavily depopulated due to forces evacuation orders issued by the Israeli military, with about only 300,000 people remaining in the region.
 The remaining population was subjected to a humanitarian crisis and starvation brought on by the war.
 70 percent of the city was destroyed by airstrikes, and more than 40,000 people were killed in the Strip.
 Israel was accused of committing a genocide of Palestinians in Gaza during the war, with South Africa initiating proceedings at the International Court of Justice against Israel.
+Following the ceasefire of October 2025, hundreds of thousands of people returned to Gaza City and the north of the Strip, the vast majority of them living in makeshift shelters or the ruins of their homes.